 The number of approximately 20 paid days off is common throughout developed countries at all, including states like Argentina (up to 20 days), Brazil (up to 30 days), or South Africa (up to 25 days).

-There is a limit of ten days in Canada (with a notable exception of Saskatchewan province with 15 paid days off.
-Japanese employees enjoy ten days off while people from Mexico have approximately six days off.
+There is a limit of ten days in Canada (with a notable exception to Saskatchewan province, with 15 paid days off.
+Japanese employees enjoy ten days off, while people from Mexico have approximately six days off.

 The United States is the only developed country with no paid leave days guaranteed.